trixlee/Real_Time_Translation_App/Readme.md

 First go to cmd run `python --version`` check the version already installed in your machine then go to Python official website and then download the version that is already persent in your machine and then it will download the [python-x.xx.x-amd64.exe] file, click on it Open it there you will see 3 option select last option of uninstall type text and there you go you succesfully uninstalled that version on your machine and after this done check the python version one more time you will get error now because now after doing this you don't have python in your machine now you can download this [python 3.11.9](https://www.python.org/downloads/)version from official website and then you are good to goo!!

 1. **Create a Folder for the Backend at root directory:**
-   Navigate to your project directory and create a folder named `Translation_backend`:
+   Navigate to your project directory and create two folders named as
+- `Translation_backend`: Here we will install LibreTranslate Locally
+- `translate_models`: Here we will get our all translation model of LibreTranslate

+### Now run this in root directory

    ```
    mkdir Translation_backend